pritam02/InsticatorSession/README.md

 # InsticatorSession

 This application is used to host a server built on top of express JS which serves the following purposes :-
-* serve a client side JavaScript SDK to track sessions.
+* Serve a client side JavaScript SDK to track sessions.
-* an Analytics endpoint to store session data in the form of a cookie.
+* Serve an Analytics endpoint to store session data in the form of a cookie.
-* Test Pages to test the client side JavaScript SDK and the session endpoint.
+* Test Pages to test the client side JavaScript SDK and the session analytics endpoint.

 ### Steps to build the project